 I had also heard from friends that Australia is a friendly country with warm-hearted people, and that is another reason that attracted me.

-I chose to study at UQ due to its reputation as a research-intensive institution and its high ranking in biological sciences.
+I chose to study at UQ due to its reputation as a research-intensive institution and its high ranking in life sciences and medicine.
 I also chose UQ for its location.
 It is in Queensland, which is a state that is biologically diverse.
 This was exactly what I had been looking for.

 What do you like most about living in Brisbane?